omarwarsame/7-Days-of-Bash-Scripting-Challenges/README.md

-# BashBlaze: 7 Days of Bash Scripting Challenge
+7 Days of Bash Scripting Challenge

 > Learn X in Y days
 > Where X=bash